-On November 14, 2013 the Commercial Court of Toulon condemns TUV Germany and TUV France to jointly compensate the damages of patients and distributors.
-In particular, the judgment states that TUV has been fraudulently involved in the European Medical Devices Directive and that TUV has breached its obligations of control, prudence and vigilance in carrying out its duties.
+On November 14, 2013 the Commercial Court of Toulon condemned TUV Germany and TUV France to jointly compensate the damages of patients and distributors.
+In particular, the judgment states that TUV acted in fraud of the European Medical Devices Directive and that TUV has breached its obligations of control, prudence and vigilance in carrying out its duties.

-A provision of 3000 euros is allocated to each patient.
+A provision of 3000 euros was allocated to each patient.

 In January 2014 the Aix-en-Provence Court of Appeal confirmed the provisional execution of the Toulon judgment.
-TUV pays 4.8 million euros to the victims.
+TUV paid 4.8 million euros to the victims.